Darkest Hour (band)

-Darkest Hour is an American melodic death metal/metalcore band from Washington, D.C., formed in 1995.
+Darkest Hour is an American heavy metal band from Washington, D.C., formed in 1995.
 Though failing to break through early in their tenure, the band has received acclaim for their albums Undoing Ruin, Deliver Us, and The Eternal Return.
-Deliver Us debuted at number 110 on the Billboard album charts, with sales of 6,600, and their more recent effort The Eternal Return garnered them an even higher position in the Billboard album charts at number 104.
+Deliver Us debuted at number 110 on the Billboard album charts, with sales of 6,600, and their more recent effort, The Eternal Return, reached a higher position in the Billboard album charts at number 104.
 Their album Godless Prophets & the Migrant Flora charted at 42 on the Billboard 200, a peak for the band, and it marked a stylistic shift in the band's discography.

 History

 Formation (1995–1999)

 Darkest Hour played their first show on September 23, 1995, and initially consisted of vocalist John Henry, guitarist Mike Schleibaum, drummer Matt Maben, and bassist Raul Mayorga.

-The band released its first EP titled The Misanthrope in 1996 on a local label called Death Truck Records.
-In 1996, Darkest Hour cut a single titled "Paths of Despair" for East Coast Empire Records' The Harder They Come compilation.
-The song proceeds at a slower, grueling tempo in comparison to the up-beat tempo the band would come to be known for.
-In 1999, Darkest Hour released another EP titled The Prophecy Fulfilled on another label called Art Monk Construction.
+The band released its first EP, The Misanthrope, in 1996 on the local label Death Truck Records.
+In 1996, Darkest Hour cut the single "Paths of Despair" for East Coast Empire Records' The Harder They Come compilation.
+The song has a slower, grueling tempo in comparison to the up-beat tempo the band would become known for.
+In 1999, Darkest Hour released another EP, The Prophecy Fulfilled, on the Art Monk Construction label.

 The Mark of the Judas and So Sedated, So Secure (2000–2002)

-The addition of lead guitarist Fred Ziomek, bassist Billups Allen and drummer Ryan Parrish saw the band release their first full-length LP The Mark of the Judas in 2000, on the now-defunct M.I.A.
+With the addition of lead guitarist Fred Ziomek, bassist Billups Allen and drummer Ryan Parrish, the band released their first full-length LP, The Mark of the Judas, in 2000, on the now-defunct M.I.A.
 Records.

 The Mark of the Judas was not widely promoted or distributed due to M.I.A.
 Records going out of business not long after the album's release.

-Darkest Hour were soon picked up by Victory Records.
+Victory Records picked up Darkest Hour.
 Their label debut, So Sedated, So Secure, was released on August 7, 2001.
-Billups was then replaced by Paul Burnette and Ziomek left the band.
-The album was reissued by Victory on March 7, 2006, with new artwork, remixed audio, rerecorded vocals and bonus tracks.
+Billups was replaced with Paul Burnette and Ziomek left the band.
+Victory reissued the album on March 7, 2006, with new artwork, remixed audio, rerecorded vocals and bonus tracks.

-The band continued to tour, with Schleibaum's longtime friend Mike Garrity filling in on lead guitar duties.
-Eventually, they accepted Parrish's old friend Kris Norris as the new lead guitarist, and then began to write their next record.
+The band continued to tour, with Mike Garrity filling in on lead guitar.
+They accepted Kris Norris as the new lead guitarist and began to write their next record.

 While Garrity was the guitarist, the band was arrested and jailed in Roland, Oklahoma for alleged marijuana charges, also for "illegally imported" beer and for an open beer can.
-They were fined $6000; Schleibaum was able to pay for himself, Burnette, and Garrity.
-Parrish and Henry had to stay for a couple of hours while the rest of the band had to get money to bail them out.
+They were fined $6000.
+Schleibaum paid for himself, while Burnette, and Garrity.
+Parrish and Henry had to stay for a couple of hours while the rest of the band bailed them out.